 I love to include a book stack if possible.
-This stack of 3 burlap~covered books was on our mantle.
+This stack of 3 burlap~covered books was on our fall mantle.
 A simple cupcake stand with a candle gives texture and warmth.

 TIP: Try to include an odd number of items in your vignettes for interest.

 FYI: The books count as 1, the clay pots count as 1, the floral napkin rings count as 1.